AlainSchoebi/alain-utils/README.md

 ```

 ## Additional packages
-Some utilities might only be available when additional packages are installed, such as matplotlib, pycolmap, cv2, tqdm, rospy and cython-bbox.
+Some utilities might only be available when additional packages are installed, such as matplotlib, pycolmap, cv2, tqdm, rospy, plotly, shapely and cython-bbox.

 ## Tests
 To run tests: